Sourabh Raaj Jain

 Sourabh Raaj Jain is an Indian actor.
-He gained a household name with his portrayal of Krishna in Mahabharat (2013–2014), that met with nationwide acclaim and proved to be a "game-changer" for him.
-His portrayal of Vishnu in Devon Ke Dev...Mahadev and Shiva in Mahakali — Anth Hi Aarambh Hai also received critical appraisal.
+He became a household name in his home country with his portrayal of Krishna in Mahabharat (2013–2014), that met with nationwide acclaim and proved to be a "game-changer" for him.
+His portrayal of Vishnu in Devon Ke Dev...Mahadev and Shiva in Mahakali — Anth Hi Aarambh Hai also received critical praise.

 Other notable television shows to his credit include Kasamh Se, Uttaran, Chandragupta Maurya and Patiala Babes.
 Jain has participated in the reality shows Nach Baliye 9 (2019) and Khatron Ke Khiladi 11 (2021).
-Sourabh left Zee News DNA show on 23rd June 2024.
+He left Zee News DNA show on 23 June 2024.

 Personal life

 Sourabh married Riddhima Jain in 2010, after three years of dating.
 They have participated together in the show Nach Baliye 9.
 They have twin children, a girl Hrishika and a boy Hrishivh, born on 21 August 2017.